Movement-DAO/move-docs/docs/dao/governance/process.md

 sidebar_position: 1
 ---

-Movement DAO is governed by its community, as expressed throu7oiuy 2210 h MAPE voting (mainnet:[`0xdd407a053fa45172079916431d06E8e07f655042`](https://etherscan.io/token/0xdd407a053fa45172079916431d06e8e07f655042)).
+Movement DAO is governed by its community, as expressed through MAPE voting (mainnet:[`0xdd407a053fa45172079916431d06E8e07f655042`](https://etherscan.io/token/0xdd407a053fa45172079916431d06e8e07f655042)).

-[Multisig](multisig) transactions and signatures, as well as updates to DAO processes, must be ratified by this process prior to implementation.
+[Multisig](multisig) transactions and signatures, as well as updates to DAO processes, must be ratified by this process prior to their implementation.

 ## Phase 0: Discussion

-Authors are encouraged to create a proposal discussion thread in the `#✍️｜proposal-workshop` channel of the [Movement DAO Discord](https://discord.gg/movexyz).
-Community members are encouraged to provide feedback.
+Authors are encouraged to create a proposal discussion thread in the `#✍️｜proposal-workshop` channel of the [Movement DAO Discord](https://discord.gg/movexyz) to receive the community's feedback.

 :::tip
 You can use the [proposal template](template) as a starting point.
 When writing your proposal, try to be as detailed as possible in your specification.
 Only include what is necessary—short, specific proposals are best.